kevinvdburgt/dotfiles_old/README.md

 `.scripts/` This folder contains a lot of usefull scripts and utilities i often use.

-`briefcase/` This folder contains a little bash application which keeps my dotfiles in sync across different machines.
+`briefcase/` This folder contains a little Python application which keeps my dotfiles in sync across different machines.

 ## TODO: